bartak-v/gja/2_MAVEN_TESTING_JAX/JAX/readme.md

 - Click on the `Applications` on the left again and `Launch` the specified Application.
 It should show you the links, but we recommend to change the `Context Root` in the application to something like `/servlet_jsp_example` (instead of `/servlet_jsp_example-14374286702991946667.0` etc.) or just leave it and use it as the root of the examples.

 - The `.war` file will now be deployed to GlassFish and should be accessible at the specified context root.
 You can check the URLs we specify in the examples section.

-## JAX -WS

-- Client and publisher, first run publisher.
-Client then connects to the publisher at port 6666 (if the port is not free on your machine, change it) and retrieves object HelloWorld.
-The call *hello.getHelloWorldAsString("fit")* seems to be executed on client side but it is actually executed in the publisher app and the result is retrieved through the port.

-## Jersey

-- A Jersey demo showing basic usage of the framework.
-The application runs at http://localhost:8080/jersey.
-- There are 2 controller Classes, first *Basic* shows basic HTTP GET processing.
-Second *Arguments* shows retrieving user input multiple ways.